-Mount St. Piran is an excellent hike that begins at Lake Louise. if you’re seeking to escape the crowds on trails down below.
-It’s been our goal to check off all of the mountains in the Lake Louise region of Banff so we knew we’d have to cross Mount St. Piran off our list.
+Mount St. Piran is an excellent hike that begins at Lake Louise.
+If you’re seeking to escape the crowds on trails down below.
+It’s been our goal to check off all of the mountains in the Lake Louise region of Banff, so we knew we’d have to cross Mount St. Piran off our list.

 It’s a gorgeous hike in Banff National Park that provides enthralling views of Lake Louise and a sweeping expanse of nature.
 Its lack of popularity and more challenging terrain ensures a more quiet trail experience.
-That being said it’s my vote for the best hike to escape crowds around Lake Louise.
+That being said, it’s my vote for the best hike to escape crowds around Lake Louise.

 Mount St. Piran Hike

 The route up to Mount Saint Piran falls between a scramble and hike.
 It’s a good early season objective once the snow melts off the avalanche slopes as there is no exposure to be found on the route.
-Since the route begins at Lake Louise one of the hardest parts of the day is to secure parking in the morning.
+Since the route begins at Lake Louise, one of the hardest parts of the day is to secure parking in the morning.

 The trail is largely through the forest and has a steady uphill climb with one or two large switchbacks.
 Along the path up to Lake Agnes, you’ll catch a glimpse of Lake Louise before arriving at Mirror Lake.
-Mirror Lake comes in at the 2.7km in distance having gained 275 meters of elevation.
+Mirror Lake comes in at 2.7km in the distance, having gained 275 meters of elevation.
 It’s a nice little lake.
 From the lake, it’s evident how the Big Beehive received its name.

-Around 500 meters from the lake is a faint trail through the woods up Mount St. Piran, it’s marked by a Parks Canada sign.
+Around 500 meters from the lake is a faint trail through the woods up Mount St. Piran.
+It’s marked by a Parks Canada sign.
 However, there is no official trail or markings from here, so it’s best to check with the GPS if you have one.
 The faint trail moves through the trees before it reaches a large rocky slope.

 An endless set of switchbacks leading up to the summit on steep terrain.
-We made the climb early in the season, so the switchbacks were covered in a layer of snow so the climb up was up scree and rock slope to the side.
+We made the climb early in the season, so the switchbacks were covered in a layer of snow, so the climb up was up scree and rock slope to the side.

 Tips for Mount St. Piran Hike

 The average time for most hikers and scramblers is three to six hours.
-Thanks to it’s close proximity to Lake Louise you always have a phone signal and trails in the area are well worn.
+Thanks to its close proximity to Lake Louise, you always have a phone signal, and trails in the area are well worn.

 Mount St. Piran would be a tough objective for inexperienced hikers as there is a fair amount of elevation gain on a steep slope.
-However, it’s a very easy scramble.
+However, it’s a straightforward scramble.
 With its close proximity to Lake Louise, I’d recommend this as a great introduction to scrambling or a longer hike around the lake.
 If you’ve scrambled Devil’s Thumb, I found Mount St. Piran to be slightly easier.

-The trailhead begins at Lake Louise so the most difficult objective is to secure parking.
+The trailhead begins at Lake Louise, so the most difficult objective is to secure parking.